 The beer in Vietnam is in general laughably cheap.
 Expect to pay 10,000 – 20,000 VND per bottle.
 But what’s even cheaper is the local brew called ‘Bai Hoi’ (fresh beer), which can be found for around 5,000 VND.
 For that reason, Vietnam is generally referred to as having the cheapest beer on the planet.
 Bai Hoi can be found in a few spots on the island.
 The best place I found was located only a few minutes from Like Cafe.
 Look for the yellow chairs!!

 Buddha Belly – Delicious vegetarian and vegan food.
 The hot pot is the way forward.

 Cat Ba is a must visit.
 It has one of the best mixes of any climbing destination I’ve gone to.
 Not to mention, it is the spot to go for a budget traveler.
-You can live here fund 10$ a day without breaking a sweat.
+You can live here for 10$ a day without breaking a sweat.

-It is a place that a lot of people show up expecting to stay a few days, but instead staying much longer.
+It is a place that a lot of people show up expecting to stay a few days, but instead stay much longer.
 You’ll actually find a pretty large group of expats at the climbing shops who have lived here for years.

 And really, I don’t blame them.
 Life is good on Cat Ba.
-Cheap living, beautiful scenery and enough climbing to keep you busy for years.
+Cheap living, beautiful scenery, and enough climbing to keep you busy for years.
 Vietnamese paradise.

 More more reading like this see: “The Top 6 Rock Climbing Towns in South America” and “100% Free Tonsai Climbing Guide , The Best Climbing in Thailand”